Chart Color Schemes

 Health performance in Gympie Surrounds is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Gympie Surrounds faces significant health challenges, as assessed by AreaSearch's analysis of mortality rates and chronic condition prevalence.
-Common health conditions are somewhat prevalent across both younger and older age cohorts.
-Private health cover is extremely low in Gympie Surrounds, at approximately 47% of the total population (~10,968 people), compared to 52.5% across Rest of Qld, and 55.7% nationally.
+Gympie Surrounds faces significant health challenges, based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Common health conditions are somewhat prevalent across both younger and older age cohorts, and the rate of private health cover is extremely low at approximately 47% of the total population (~10,968 people).
+This compares to 52.5% across Regional Qld.
+The national average is 55.7%.

-The most prevalent medical conditions are arthritis (11.0%) and mental health issues (9.4%), with 64.0% of residents declaring themselves completely clear of medical ailments, compared to 67.6% in Rest of Qld.
-Working-age population faces notable health challenges due to elevated chronic condition rates.
-The area has a higher proportion of seniors aged 65 and over (23.4%, or 5,510 people) than Rest of Qld (20.4%).
+The most common medical conditions in the area are arthritis and mental health issues, impacting 11.0% and 9.4% of residents, respectively, while 64.0% declared themselves as completely clear of medical ailments compared to 67.6% across Regional Qld.
+The working-age population faces notable health challenges with elevated chronic condition rates.
+The area has 23.4% of residents aged 65 and over (5,510 people), which is higher than the 20.4% in Regional Qld.
 Health outcomes among seniors are above average, with national rankings even higher than the general population.

 Frequently Asked Questions - Health